msoffredi/ms-auth/README.md

 The solution includes a SAM template that will spin up an AWS Cognito User Pool to serve as authentication for the API and all endpoints will be behind this auth service except for `/healthcheck`.

-The application is 100% setup to spin up locally for development purposes (using Docker), and also implements a code-base DynamoDB mock module for testing purposes so you don't need a local DB to run the tests.
+The application is 100% configured to spin up locally for development purposes (using Docker), and also implements a code-base DynamoDB mock module for testing purposes so you don't need a local DB to run the tests.

 ## Solution Architecture